 Transfrontier Conservation Areas

-The Southern African Development Community has created 14 Transfrontier Conservation Areas (TFCAs) across country borders covering 940 000 square kilometers which is 10% of SADC land in 11 of SADC's 16 countries.
+The Southern African Development Community has created 14 Transfrontier Conservation Areas (TFCAs) across country borders covering 1 Million Square Kilometers or 10% of the land in 11 of SADC's 16 countries.
 The SADC TFCA program hopes to reconnect natural landscapes by improving transboundary conservation, supporting sustainable rural development and building climate change resilience in the region.
 The TFCA program is part of SADC's regional integration vision.

 The TFCA Network